 Should I Repair or Replace My Air Conditioning Unit?

-Cranking the AC
+You’re Cranking Up Your AC

 If you find that you need to constantly adjust the temperature in your home or business to keep it cool, then your AC unit is no longer operating effectively.
 Adjusting your thermostat is not only annoying, but it also indicates that your unit is struggling to keep your space cool.
 If your air conditioning is running all the time, and not cycling off when the desired temperature is reached, this may also indicate problems.

 Consider Your Home’s Resale Value